UltraCart/rest_api_v2_sdk_ruby/README.md

   #config.api_key_prefix['x-ultracart-simple-key'] = 'Bearer'
 end

-api_instance = UltraCartAdminV2::AffiliateApi.new
+api_instance = ultracart_client::AffiliateApi.new

-click_query = UltraCartAdminV2::AffiliateClickQuery.new # AffiliateClickQuery | Click query
+click_query = ultracart_client::AffiliateClickQuery.new # AffiliateClickQuery | Click query

 opts = {
   _limit: 10000, # Integer | The maximum number of records to return on this one API call.
 (Maximum 10000)